This project is actively being developed.

 Introduction

-This guide documents an ongoing project focused on automating the Linux From Scratch (LFS) build process using Libvirt, Cloud-Init, Terraform, and Ansible.
-The primary objective is to create a fully reproducible virtual environment where an LFS system can be provisioned, configured, and built in clearly defined stages.
+This guide documents an ongoing project focused on automating the most recent (LFS v13.0-systemd as of this writing) Linux From Scratch build process using Libvirt, Cloud-Init, Terraform, and Ansible.
+The primary objective is to create a fully reproducible virtual environment where an LFS system can be automatically built in clearly defined stages.

 Rather than manually repeating the lengthy LFS workflow each time, this project uses infrastructure-as-code and configuration management principles to automate the process while preserving the educational value of the original LFS methodology.